abessudnov/abessudnov.github.io/_pages/about.md

   - /about.html
 ---

 I am a quantitative social scientist at the University of Exeter.
-I am mostly interested in ethnic inequalities and inequalities in education and conduct research both on Russia and the UK.
+I study ethnic groups and inequalities in education, in Russia and in the UK.

 Recently completed projects: